What is cybersecurity?

 Cybersecurity is a term that can be applied with context to many things.
 From the business world to the realm of mobile computing.
 Common categories in Cybersecurity are:

-- Network security – is the practice of securing a computer network.
+- Network security – the practice of securing a computer network.

-- Application security – focuses on keeping software and devices free of threats.
+- Application security – focuses on keeping software and/or devices safe from any and all threats.
 The design and development stages are when the security of software begins.

 - Information security – this refers to protecting the integrity as well as the privacy of data in both storage and transit.